Fees & Deadlines

 Things to Bring

-Large Ensemble Repertoire for this year’s MMR are being listed below.
+Large Ensemble Repertoire for this year’s MMR is listed below.
 You will receive a folder with your music at check-in.
 Part assignments are based on policies indicated on the Large Ensemble page.

 Some sheet music is public domain and is downloadable through imslp.org.
 Links to pieces that are available for download are listed below.
 String parts are not bowed.
 You will receive a bowed part the first day at check in.